flimflam-austin/hugo-cms-test/content/quick_reads/20180624-18-06-24-podcast/index.md

 colorpaletteclassname: '--light-purple'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
-      What’s **really** going on with immigration & our nation – Plus, we take SmartHER News to Ellis Island.
+      What’s**really** going on with immigration & our nation – Plus, we take SmartHER News to Ellis Island.